UPPMAX/programming_formalisms/docs/wednesday_intro.md

 !!! info "Today we will:"

     - learn and practice git workflows while coding
-    - learn and practive testing
+    - learn and practice formal testing

 ???- info "Learning objectives of 'Understand git branches, git merge'"